Inside the World of Materials Research at the Max-Planck-Institut für Eisenforschung.

 a Max Planck Research Group on High-Temperature Materials.

 All organizational units complement each other in terms of methodology and research focus and cooperate with one another as well as with colleagues worldwide.
-The five main cross-disciplinary topics of mutual interest are the:
+The four main cross-disciplinary topics of mutual interest are:

 These central research areas are highly interdisciplinary and combine the experimental and theoretical expertise of the departments.